• Skip to primary navigation

 Here are some scrumptious sides to accompany these savory treats:

-• Fruit Plate: For a refreshing twist, serve a vibrant fruit plate with your quiche or egg bake.
-The sweetness of the fruits complements the savory flavors and adds a pop of color to your meal.
+• Fruit Plate: For a refreshing twist, serve a bright fruit plate with your quiche or egg bake.
+The sweetness of the fruits goes with the savory flavors and adds a pop of color to your meal.

 • Bread Basket: A basket of freshly baked breads, such as baguettes or croissants, is ideal for soaking up any sauces from your quiche or egg bake.
 It also adds an extra layer of texture to your meal.

-• Crispy Bacon: If you’re craving something indulgent, crispy bacon is a great choice.
-Its salty and smoky flavors enhance the overall taste experience, making each bite even more delicious.
+• Crispy Bacon: If you're craving something indulgent, crispy bacon is a great choice.
+Its salty and smoky flavors improve the overall taste experience, making each bite even more delicious.

 • Soup Du Jour: Depending on the season and your preference, a warm bowl of soup can be a delicious addition to your meal.
 The comforting flavors of soups like tomato basil or butternut squash pair nicely with the rich flavors of quiche or egg bake.